Oigen cast iron (history, how to use, care for your cast-iron)

 When using your cast-iron pans for the first time, fry some vegetable peelings (throw them out after).

-This will remove any factory oils and will season your pan.
+Frying vegetable scraps will remove any factory oils and season your pan.

 Like with Oigen’s famous teapots, never use harsh detergents or scrubbers on cast iron pans.
 Also, make sure you completely dry your pan after every single use to prevent rust from forming.